How to Select the Best Dental Assistant College near Stryker Montana

-The Function of Dental Assistants
+The Role of a Dental Assistant

-- Setting and confirming appointments
+- Scheduling and confirming appointments

 - Preparing patients for teeth cleanings and treatments

-- Giving instruments to dentists during procedures
+- Supplying instruments to dentists during procedures

-- Readying X-ray machines and handling X-rays
+- Readying X-ray machines and processing X-rays

 - Purchasing office and dental supplies

 Licensing and certification requirements for dental assistants differ by state, so check with the Montana dental board for your state’s mandates.
 Assistants dealing with X-ray machines most likely will have to be certified and licensed.
 A large number of dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) examination provided by the Dental Assisting National Board (DANB).